 Keep your eyes open

 Keep these safety tips in mind when trick-or-treating in the Sage Creek area.
-For additional Halloween fun, the Sage Creek Resident’s Association is hosting their sixth annual Sage Creek Trick-or-Treat on the Trails.
-This event takes place on Sunday, October 21 from 3 to 5 p.m. at Ecole Sage Creek.
-Click to learn more.
+For additional Halloween fun, the Sage Creek Residents' Association is hosting their seventh annual Sage Creek Trick-or-Treat on the Trails.
+This event takes place on Sunday, October 20 from 3-5 p.m.